 4. Via ADB Commands

-Another way to find the app package name on your Android device is by using ADB commands.
+Another way to find the app package name on your Android device using ADB.
 This method involves using your computer and a USB cable to connect to your device.

-The ADB method may require a bit more technical knowledge but can be useful if other methods are not working.
-Before you use ADB commands, set up ADB and fastboot on your Windows, macOS, or Linux computer.
+The ADB method may require technical knowledge but can be useful if other methods don’t work.

-6. On your phone, open the app whose app package name you need to find.
+- Open the app whose name you need to find.
 Now type the following command and press the Enter key to execute it.

 adb shell